Tangent128/lua-evdev/README.md

 Evdev Lua module
 ===

-A Lua 5.2 module for interacting with input devices on Linux.
+A Lua 5.2 and 5.3 module for interacting with input devices on Linux.
 You can read events with a `Device` object, or create a virtual input device with a `Uinput` object.

 The `evdev.constants` module contains most of the relevant constants from `linux/input.h` (EV_KEY, BTN_0, KEY_A, ABS_X, etc), and is used